(one synonym : Porina kershawi Lucas, 1891)

 (Photo: courtesy of Ken Harris, Morwell Park, Victoria)

 The Caterpillars of this species live in burrows they dig in the ground.
 Typically these are under Wattle bushes (Acacia species).
-They line their burrows with silk.
+The caterpillars line their burrows with silk.
 They feed nocturnally, crawling out of their burrows to feed on leaves.

 The adult moths have patchy brown forewings, each with a variable number of postmedial arcs of dark spots, and sometimes with a white streak and/or two white spots.
 The hindwings are reddish-brown, fading to pale orange at the margins.
 The moths have a wingspan of about 6 cms.